maethan/BTB-5190/README.md

 # BTB-5190
-Final project for CIS 5190
+Beating the Book (BTB 5190) is our final project for CIS-5190